dxos/dxos/docs/docs/guide/get-started.md

 DXOS works in any Node.js or Browser environment.
 There is a [TypeScript API](echo/typescript/) and a [`react` API](echo/react/).

-This guide will walk you through creating and deploying a react project.
+This guide will walk you through creating and deploying a `react` app.

 Initialize an empty folder with `npm init` like this: